-As I wrote about here at Harvard Business Publishing, I came up with this concept and the definition thanks to being inspired by a 2010 paper in Practitioner Research in Higher Education which put forth the idea of student feedback literacy.
+As I wrote about here at Harvard Business Publishing, I came up with the employee feedback literacy concept and the definition (in 2022) thanks to being inspired by a 2010 paper in Practitioner Research in Higher Education which put forth the idea of student feedback literacy.

 Over the years, academic research around student feedback literacy has been quite fascinating to watch unfold.
-As it has, I’ve been testing ideas in my classes at the University of San Francisco, in my work at Cisco, and in the feedback training I offer.
+In parallel, I’ve been exploring practical applications of feedback in workplaces, which I also share in my Feedback Guide.
+As each has evolved, I’ve been testing ideas in my classes at the University of San Francisco, in my work at Cisco, and in the feedback training I offer.
 These environments allowed me to refine and make more accessible the concept of feedback literacy for my students and for employees around the world.

-Today, I define both feedback literacy and employee feedback literacy as the following:
+Today, I define employee feedback literacy as the following:

 Employee feedback literacy is the capacity for employees to effectively seek, give, receive, process, and use feedback.